 What Jesus says in this passage is frightening.
 He reveals how close a person may resemble a true Christian or a true teacher of the Christian faith (Matt 13:24-30).
 They have the “appearance of godliness, but deny its power” (2 Tim 3:5).
-In other words, they have an outward form of godliness, but the power of a true godly life is missing, which is comes from the Holy Spirit.
+This refers to God’s power.
+They have an outward form of godliness, but the power of a true godly life is missing, which comes from the Holy Spirit.
 They deny its power by both their manner of life and by what they believe and teach.
 We must be discerning.
-Their lives and belief system may have the appearance of someone who identifies with the Christian faith, but a closer look will always reveal that it’s out of harmony with true Christianity.
+Their lives and belief system may have the appearance of someone who identifies with the Christian faith, but a closer look will always reveal that the way they actually live and what they actually believe is out of harmony with true Christianity (the absence of the power of God to change them).
 Jesus alerts us and shows us how to tell the difference between the two.
-Again, this requires us to go below the surface and dig deeper for what people believe and what they teach.
+Again, this requires us to go below the surface and dig deeper for what people believe and what they teach and how they live their lives.
 That’s the real tell.
-If it’s someone we know, and something seems a little off or odd about them, it requires us to ask very detailed questions about what they believe.
+If it’s someone we know, and something seems a little off or odd about them, it requires us to ask very detailed questions about what they believe and how they live.
 The truth about what they believe may be very surprising, if not shocking.
+What they believe will govern how they live.